Top of the page

 Weight lifting also can build your strength.
-Again, talk to your doctor first, and ask how to start a program that works for you.
+Again, talk to your doctor first.
+Ask how to start a program that works for you.
 If you can't get to a gym, you can use soup cans or other things around the house as weights.

-Competitive sports do not pose a risk of spreading HIV to other athletes or coaches.
+Competitive sports can be fun ways to get exercise.
+They don't pose a risk of spreading HIV to other athletes or coaches.
 In sports in which exposure to blood can occur, the risk of spreading HIV is very small.
-But if a person, HIV-infected or not, starts to bleed, he or she should leave the game, and the wounds should be covered before the person returns.
+But if a person, HIV-infected or not, starts to bleed, he or she should leave the game.
+The wounds should be covered before the person returns.

 If you are not already taking antiretroviral medicines, your doctor may want you to start.
 You may need medicines that increase your appetite or help with nausea.

-For men, hormones, such as testosterone, and anabolic steroids, such as nandrolone, may be used to help build muscle.
+For men, hormones, such as testosterone, and anabolic steroids may be used to help build muscle.
 For both men and women, growth hormone may be used.

 You may have insulin resistance.
 This means your body can't control your blood sugar with insulin as well as it should.
 This increases the chance you will get diabetes.

-You may have more fats, including cholesterol and triglycerides, in your blood.
+You may have more fats in your blood, including cholesterol and triglycerides.
 This can lead to heart disease and pancreatitis.

 Author: Healthwise Staff